Emuzex/virgo-ui/docs/guide/getting-started/index.md

 ### Why dependencies

-Anu is based on [UnoCSS](https://github.com/unocss/unocss), [VueUse](https://vueuse.org/) & [Floating UI](https://floating-ui.com/).
-Anu is dependent on these dependencies because there is a saying that goes, "_Don't reinvent the wheel_."
+virgo is based on [UnoCSS](https://github.com/unocss/unocss), [VueUse](https://vueuse.org/) & [Floating UI](https://floating-ui.com/). virgo is dependent on these dependencies because there is a saying that goes, "_Don't reinvent the wheel_."

 :::